 - Make the racial, ethnic, gender-identity differences of educators as well as children evident and valued.
 Create cultures where it’s ok to talk about it.

-Respect and recognition as educators (by site administrators)—educators need to see that they are heard and valued, no matter their job position or background.
+Educators need to see that they are heard and valued, no matter their job position or background.

 - Administrators should respect, and address the generational differences in schools–not only valuing seniority or new employees with higher degrees over other important qualities.